influxdata/docs-v2/content/influxdb/clustered/install/configure-cluster/_index.md

 InfluxDB Clustered deployments are managed using Kubernetes and configured using a YAML configuration file.
-Configuration settings applied to your cluster by editing and applying a Kubernetes custom resource (CRD) called `AppInstance`.
+Apply configuration settings to your cluster by editing and applying a Kubernetes custom resource (CRD) called `AppInstance`.
 The AppInstance CRD is defined in a YAML file (use example-customer.yml as a template) or, if using the InfluxDB Clustered Helm chart, is provided by the